hedyhli/outline.nvim/README.md

 ## Configuration

+The configuration structure has been heavily improved and refactored in this plugin.
+For details and reasoning, see [breaking changes](#-breaking-changes).

 ### Terminology

+Check this list if you there's any confusion with the terms used in the configuration.

 - **Provider**: Source of the items in the outline view.
 Could be LSP, CoC, etc.
 - **Node**: An item in the outline view